andreasmuller/RaspberryPiWorkshop/README.md

 <b>VideoShaderLiveCoding</b>
 Indeed, decoding 1080p video and running shaders on the result!

 <b>Shader Examples</b>
 The projects whose names begin with ShaderExample are various examples of shaders that work with the new GLES2 Renderer in OF

+<b>ShaderExample_AlphaMasking</b>
-<b>ShaderExample_AlphaMasking</b> is an OpenGL ES 2 compatible version of the alphaMaskingShaderExample found in openFrameworks/examples/gl/alphaMaskingShaderExample.
+This example is an OpenGL ES 2 compatible version of the alphaMaskingShaderExample found in openFrameworks/examples/gl/alphaMaskingShaderExample.
 It is a good project to compare the differences in GLSL syntax as <b>shaders written for the RPi will not work on the desktop (or vice-versa)</b>

+<b>ShaderExample_Billboard</b>
-<b>ShaderExample_Billboard</b> is a port from openFrameworks/examples/gl/billboardExample and contains both desktop and RPi compatible shaders.
+A port from openFrameworks/examples/gl/billboardExample and contains both desktop and RPi compatible shaders.

 A nice feature of the new OpenGL ES 2 renderer is that the shaders use the same version of GLSL that works with WebGL.
 The following projects use shaders that were ported from ShaderToy. https://www.shadertoy.com/